NewsHounds

 Dr. Keith: All blow all the time.

-bemused commented 2012-12-15 09:03:49 -0500 · Flag
+Bemused commented 2012-12-15 09:03:49 -0500 · Flag

 Listening to Fox and Friends is bad for my health (high blood pressure).
 Cognitive dissonance does not even come close to defining what I’m hearing.
 Right now, they are talking about America having a violent culture but – to hear them – firearms have nothing to do with that.
 Oh no!
 Never, ever.
 The target right now is video games; earlier, it was poor parenting but that may not have been a winner.
 Oops, Allisyn is now talking about Aspergers.